 The Many Health Benefits of Panikoorka

-Panikoorka, or Plectranthus amboinicus, is a popular remedy used in South Indian states to treat coughs and colds in children.
-The plant is known for its numerous therapeutic benefits, and is particularly popular in Kerala.
+Panikoorka, or Plectranthus amboinicus, is a popular remedy used in South Indian states for coughs and colds in children.
+The plant is known for its numerous therapeutic benefits and is particularly popular in Kerala.
 In South India, people say that you should grow panikoorka in your house if you have children.
-The herb is traditionally known as one of the most effective and widely used natural medicines for treating sick children.
+The herb is traditionally known as one of the most effective and widely used natural medicines for sick children.

 Pathar Choor (Hindi)

 Methods for Nursing Mothers